michael-cw/CAWI-interface-with-Shiny/README.md

 # Computer Assisted Web Interview (CAWI) interface for Survey Solutions with R's Shiny library
 A web-interview interface for Survey Solutions, all programmed in shiny.
-If you want to use this as is, then you need to use the questionnaire from th link bellow.
+If you want to use this as is, then you need to use the questionnaire from the link bellow.

 ## Description